The Path to a better future is right in front of you

 The Master of International Development Policy (MIDP) degree equips today’s future leaders in development with the essential technical and analytical skills necessary to make a positive difference in the world.
 A degree for professionals with experience in development or related fields, the MIDP delivers skills in evidence-based policymaking within a broad, multi-disciplinary curriculum.

-The Georgetown Public Policy Institute offers dual degrees in the following areas:
+The McCourt School of Public Policy offers dual degrees in the following areas: